 I know you’ve seen the memes about 2020, and many people have found 2021 to be just as abnormal and chaotic.
 One thing is for sure though, no matter what is going on in the world around us, we can always count on our homes to be our constant place.

 Helping you make the most of your space has always been my focus.
 Whether it’s educating on simple, affordable changes you can make, or teaching home building and real estate professionals so they can help their clients create healthier homes, I’m here for it all.

-Leading up to and all throughout 2020, I had the privilege of guest appearing in blogs, articles, live workshops, and virtual events.
+Leading up to and all throughout 2020, I had the privilege of many guest appearances in blogs, articles, live workshops, and virtual events.
 As people began spending more time in their homes, the demand for this information increased and continues to do so.
 After all, health is on an upward trend!
 Take a peek below to see what we covered during those guest appearances.
 You may learn something you can address when it comes to creating healthier homes!

 1. Make the Most of the Outdoors

 If you’re a home builder, home remodeler, or another home professional, set yourself apart by going above and beyond for your clients, not just indoors, but outdoors as well.
 Check out several suggestions that fall under green home certification practices in my article, “Make the Most of the Outdoors”, featured in the Green Home Builder Magazine.

 2. Land Roofing, OKC Blog by Kirsten Land

 Do you tend to see dollar signs flying away when thinking of healthier, more efficient changes for your home?
 You’re not alone.
 This is actually one of the myths tied to green homes.
 See what I’m talking about in my conversation with Land Enterprises Roofing.